TheRobBrennan/explore-python-and-jupyter/README.md

 - `setup`

-  - This script checks to see if a Python virtual environment has been created at `.venv` and installs dependencies from [requirements.txt](./requirements.txt)
+  - This script checks to see if a Python virtual environment exists at `.venv` - or creates a new Python virtual environment - and installs dependencies from [requirements.txt](./requirements.txt)

 - `start`